jbafford/SwiftUIMemoryLeakWorkaround/README.md

 * Instead of `sheet(item:, ...)` or `fullScreenCover(item:, ...)`, call `leak_workaround_sheet` and `leak_workaround_fullScreenCover`.
 * Present your root SwiftUI view from UIKit.

+Once the bug in the system is fixed, your application can test for the fixed version of the OS.
+In that case, you can set the environment value for the coordinator to `nil`, or simply not set it at all.

+### Examples

 #### Presentation Example